Omitting types in logic of metric structures: Preliminaries

 \begin{proof} (1) By the Omitting Types Theorem (\cite[\S 12]{BYBHU}, \cite{Ha:Continuous}, or Corollary~\ref{C.Omitting}) type $\bt$ has to be realized in every model of $\bfT$ if and only if it is principal (principal types were defined in \S\ref{S.Principal}).

-Since the logic topology is second countable, expressing the fact that~$B_\e(\bt)$ is nowhere dense requires only quantification over a countable set.
+Since the logic topology is second countable, expressing the fact that~$B_\e(\bt)$ is nowhere dense requires only quantification over a countable set of open conditions.
 It therefore suffices to show that the set $\{\bs: d(\bt,\bs)\geq \e\}$ is Borel, and this follows from Lemma~\ref{L.d.Borel}.

-(2) By the compactness theorem (\cite[Theorem~5.8]{BYBHU}) the condition that a type $\bt$ is consistent with theory $\bfT$ is finitary, and therefore Borel. \end{proof}